School and Group Tours

 Yale University Art Gallery

-The Yale Center for British Art and the Yale University Art Gallery (YUAG) are in close proximity to each other.
-If you plan on scheduling tours at both museums, we ask that you consider your possible dates for a tour well in advance, as there is a limit to the size of groups that can be accommodated in both museums.
+The Yale Center for British Art and the Yale University Art Gallery are in close proximity to each other.
+If you plan on scheduling visits at both museums, we ask that you consider your possible visit dates well in advance, as there is a limit to the size of groups that can be accommodated in both museums.